jamzi/portfolio/content/blog/introduction-react-native/index.md

 You can explore more React Native apps in the [showcase](https://reactnative.dev/showcase).

+## How Does It Work Under the Hood?

+**Deep dive**: React Native, which is built upon the React framework, operates using a JavaScript codebase for executing the app's core logic.
+Unlike other cross-platform development frameworks, React Native renders native components by invoking platform-spceific APIs.

 ## Where Can I Learn More?

 If you don't have prior experience with React or JavaScript, I would advise you to learn the fundamentals of these technologies before diving into React Native.

 If you are already familiar with React, you can start with the following documentation:

 - [React Native Docs](https://reactnative.dev/)
 - [Expo Docs](https://docs.expo.dev/)

 ## Staying Updated with React Native Changes

 To keep up with changes in React Native, consider the following sources:

 - Follow React Native developers on platforms like Twitter.
 - Listen to podcasts, such as [React Native Radio](https://reactnativeradio.com/).
 - Subscribe to weekly newsletters that provide updates on React and React Native news, like [This Week in React](https://thisweekinreact.com/).